 If you are under 65 years old and you make excess non-contributions, the bring-forward rule will automatically be triggered and bring forward the next two years’ non-concessional contributions – but certain conditions apply.
 This means:

-- On the other hand, if the bring-forward rule is triggered after 1 July 2017, you can make a total of $300,000 over a three-year period as your non-concessional contributions.
+- If the bring-forward rule is triggered after 1 July 2017, you can make a total of $300,000 over a three-year period as your non-concessional contributions.

 When the non-concessional contributions made to your SMSF exceed $100,000, the bring-forward rule is automatically triggered.
 Once this happens, the normal non-concessional contributions cap does not apply to the next two years.
 However, the total non-concessional contributions for the three-year period cannot exceed $300,000.